UltraForensic/regscan/README.md

 Contribution is always welcome!
 This is almost my first project that uses Rust, and I guess my coding / design pattern is horrible.
-Please feel free to send [PR](https://github.com/UltraForensic/regscan/pulls) or create an [issue](https://github.com/UltraForensic/regscan/issues) to make this project better.
+It would be really helpful if you can send [PR](https://github.com/UltraForensic/regscan/pulls) or create an [issue](https://github.com/UltraForensic/regscan/issues) to make this project better.

 ## Special Thanks